 OnRamps.
-Far too many students discover when they arrive on campus that the academic expectations of their high schools weren’t aligned with expectations in higher education.
-In 2011, Dr. Keller founded OnRamps, a comprehensive dual enrollment program designed to increase the number and diversity of high school students who are prepared to be competitive at leading colleges and universities.
+Too many students discover when they arrive on campus that academic expectations of their high schools weren’t aligned with expectations in college.
+In 2011, Dr. Keller founded OnRamps, a comprehensive dual enrollment program designed to increase the number and diversity of high school students prepared to be competitive at leading colleges and universities.
+Since its founding, OnRamps has served more than 100,000 Texas students, including more than 45,000 first-generation college students.

 Texas OnCourse.
-For all students, but particularly for low-income and first-generation college students, choosing among high school graduation plans, colleges, and career pathways can be intimidating and confusing.
+For all students, but particularly low-income and first-generation college students, choosing among high school graduation plans, colleges, and career pathways can be intimidating and confusing.
 In 2015, at the request of the Legislature, Dr. Keller founded Texas OnCourse, the nation’s most comprehensive digital learning initiative to improve secondary college and career advising.
+The OnCourse Academy provides just-in-time support to more than 18,000 counselors and advisers, who serve more than 95 percent of Texas middle and high school students.

 Texas MicroMajor.
 Many students are advised to take as many college courses as possible in high school.
 However, students are often surprised to discover that while most of these courses will transfer, not all of them will apply to college degree program requirements.
 In 2016, Dr. Keller initiated the TEXAS MicroMajor, a pathbreaking initiative to provide advising, recognition, and priority consideration in admissions to high school students who complete sequences of courses that are aligned with university fields of study.